18F/accessibility/pages/flashing.md

 ### Testing

-* Failure at any step constitues a 508 compliance issue
+*Failure at any step constitues a 508 compliance issue*

 1. Check if you can determine the frequency of "flashing"
-  * Note: Scrolling text is considered flashing for our purposes
+  * Note: Scrolling text is considered flashing for our purposes.
-2. Check that the rate of flashing is less than 3hz (3 times a second), or scroll delay is set to >= 400
+2. Check that the rate of flashing is less than 3hz (3 times a second), or scroll delay is set to >= 400.

 ### Examples